 This myth about contractions also derives from a confidence issue.
 For some reason, we think it doesn’t sound smart when we use contractions in writing.
 And, as you know, we want to sound smart, Rick says.
 His advice: use contractions.

 “The best writing is conversational” and we use a lot of contractions when speaking.

 Myth 6: My readers care only about the facts.

-“Your job is to educate and entertain.”
-You can’t do that with only the facts, Rick says.
+“Your job [as a PR pro] is to educate and entertain.”
+You can’t do that with the facts only, Rick says.
 “Facts tell, stories sell.”
-Rick admits this is a cliché, “but it's repeated often because it's true.”
+Rick admits that's a cliché, “but it's repeated often because it's true.”

 Myth 7: How my writing sounds is unimportant.

-Myth 8: A headline must never be cute.
+Myth 8: A headline should never be cute.

 Seth Arenstein is editor of PR News.
 Follow him: @skarenstein